|API documentation||.NET API reference documentation|

 Release & Retirement dates

-Microsoft will provide notification at least 12 months in advance of retiring an SDK in order to smooth the transition to a newer/supported version.
+Microsoft provides notification at least 12 months in advance of retiring an SDK in order to smooth the transition to a newer/supported version.

 New features and functionality and optimizations are only added to the current SDK, as such it is recommended that you always upgrade to the latest SDK version as early as possible.